 The red basset hound dogs get their color described as a predominant deep red mixed with dark brown color.
 Basset hound dogs with this red color usually have black hair, which appears to be dark brown.

 The blue basset hound dogs are amusing to imagine.
 It sounds unusual to a blue coat that looks like any metallic dark grey coat.
 Another name for the blue color dogs is blue-black or slate.

 The deep brown color with the red undertones in the basset hound dogs gives them the mahogany color.
 These mahogany color and the white basset hound dogs are different from the white and red basset hound dogs emphasizing the tail.
 The difference between mahogany basset hound dogs doesn’t give any black hair in the mahogany areas.

-If you already own a basset hound dog or are planning to buy a basset hound dog as a pet, then you might want to try customizing a keychain from a keychains co. as a gift for your beloved dog, which will be great because not only can you upload a photo of the basset hound dog, but you can also have the keychain imprinted with your pet’s name and birthday.
+If you already own a basset hound dog or are planning to buy a basset hound dog as a pet, then you might want to try customizing a keychain. as a gift for your beloved dog, which will be great because not only can you upload a photo of the basset hound dog, but you can also have the keychain imprinted with your pet’s name and birthday.
 You can also customize the keychain in any style and pattern you like, and you can take it to work with you so you don’t feel alone when you’re out on your own.